This post contains affiliate links. See my disclosure policy here.

 Method

-Add gin, orange juice, dry vermouth, sweet vermouth, orange bitters, and cubed ice to a shaker.
+Add gin, orange juice, dry vermouth, sweet vermouth, and orange bitters to a shaker.

 Shake for 10-20 seconds.